JacobReynolds/the-hallway/docs/cdn/index.md

 ## Can you hear me now?

-The next hurdle was to try and build a network of servers around the world that could communicate with each other and accept traffic.
+The next hurdle was to try and build a network of servers around the world that could communicate with each other and proxy traffic.
 My brain immediately goes to Kubernetes (k8s).
 I use to manage a cluster in my last job, which thankfully we migrated off of, and am somewhat familiar with it.
 (Spoiler alert: he wasn't familiar enough with it).
 There are a lot of options for managing k8s:

-- you can raw dog it by yourself
+- you can [raw dog it](https://kubernetes.io/docs/setup/production-environment/) by yourself
 - use a managed service like [EKS](https://aws.amazon.com/eks/) or [GKE](https://cloud.google.com/Kubernetes-engine?hl=en)
 - use some of the enterprise managers like [Rancher](https://www.rancher.com/)

 There are also some fun options like [k3s](https://k3s.io/) and its variants that give you a simplified method to install k8s.
-I took a brief look at [Nomad](https://www.nomadproject.io/) but the ecosystem sadly isn't robust enough for me to feel comfortable adopting it, but I will say they have [multi-region federation](https://developer.hashicorp.com/nomad/tutorials/manage-clusters/federation) which is more than I can say for k8s, whose federation seems to be [eternally in beta](https://groups.google.com/g/kubernetes-sig-multicluster/c/lciAVj-_ShE).
+I took a brief look at [Nomad](https://www.nomadproject.io/) but the ecosystem sadly isn't robust enough for me to feel comfortable adopting it, but they do have [multi-region federation](https://developer.hashicorp.com/nomad/tutorials/manage-clusters/federation) which is more than I can say for k8s, whose federation seems to be [eternally in beta](https://groups.google.com/g/kubernetes-sig-multicluster/c/lciAVj-_ShE).

 It turns out, choosing k8s despite not having multi-region federation was going to be a problem.
 Follow along with my stupidity that wasted 2 days.
 I decided not to use Digital Ocean's managed k8s because it only supports deploying the cluster in a single region (hmmm...I wonder why they do that...).
 So I opted to use [Rancher Kubernetes Engine 2](https://docs.rke2.io/) (RKE2) since I could control how to deploy the nodes.
 I spun up worker nodes in DO's New York City (NYC), Amsterdam (AMS), and Sydney (SYD) regions and deployed a simple http server into them.